 How to Enroll

-Enrollment for training programs is done in the myLearn system.
-You can also find myLearn in myHR in the myTraining tab.
+Enrollment for training programs is done in the Percipio system.
 Use your Single Sign-on (SSO) to login.

-Enrollment for Instructor-led Courses in my myLearn system.
+Enrollment for Instructor-led Courses in the Percipio system.

-- Use the Details and More Actions links to get course information, save items to your Learning Plan, and view list of upcoming sessions, and enroll.
+- Use the Learn more & Register link to get course information, save items to your playlist, view list of upcoming sessions, and enroll.

 - If there are upcoming sessions, you will have a list with links to enroll or withdraw yourself from a session.

-- The myLearn system will send an email confirmation with a link to add to your Outlook calendar.
+- The Percipio system will send an email confirmation with a link to add to your Outlook calendar.

 Professional Development Opportunities